 - Have at least one electric water heater located in your primary residence or place of business.

-Renters may participate, but must provide a landlord agreement form signed by their landlord.
+(Renters may participate, but must provide an agreement form signed by their landlord.)

-No – participation in the program is absolutely free to our members.
+No – participation in the program is voluntary and free to our members.

-Members can also reduce their heat temperature by 2 to 3 degrees in the winter months or raise air-conditioner settings by 2 to 3 degrees in the summer months.
-However, members should never adjust their heating or cooling settings to a point that could create risk to the health of members or their household.
+- Reduce heat temperature by two to three degrees in the winter months or raise air-conditioner settings by two to three degrees in the summer months.
+(However, at no time should members adjust their heating or cooling settings to a point that could create risk to the health of members or their household.)